atulyasndrm/Exercises_ROS/README.md

 # Please Forgive Me

-I have just included the workspace because I am workiing on the other parts and changing the folder will imply that I have to change the source devels.
+I have just included the workspace because I am working on the other parts and changing the folder will imply that I have to change the source devels.

 I will still work on the documentation, if you allow me, cause that was a lot of fun to do.
 Then you can remove me.